hidet/mutes2019/README.md

 # Energy calibration with low-energy tail

-First of all, the definition of *fitter* for energy calibration was changed from `mass_nov2018`.
+The definition of *fitter* for energy calibration was changed from `mass_nov2018`.
 It is now in `fluorescence_lines.py`, and the attributes are global.

-One of the simplest ways to get a fitter: `fitter = mass.getfitter(linename)`.
+One of the simplest ways to get a single fitter: `fitter = mass.getfitter(linename)`.

+In `mute_ana.py`, the automatic energy calibration `autocal()` is used.
+This can search the peaks and assigned them to the X-ray lines (you need to specify the line names as a list).

 - fit parameters
 ```